elicia4/linux_notes/misc/boot.md

 ### BIOS/UEFI

 The process starts when you power on your computer.
-First, a BIOS/UEFI program boots up, this software gets your hardware ready
+First, a BIOS/UEFI program boots up, this software gets your hardware ready.

-UEFI is the newer version of BIOS offering features like secure boot, faster boot times etc.
+UEFI is the newer version of BIOS offering features like secure boot, faster boot times, etc.

 One key difference is their approach to disk storage:
 - BIOS
     - is tied to Master Boot Record (MBR), which limits disk size to 2TB
     - slower boot time